ReScience/ten-years/author-guidelines.md

 ## Software

 If the licenses applying to the original software allow, please make your old software available as a repository on GitHub or an equivalent site.
+In the best case scenario, in which the old code is publishable, here is the procedure:

-Add your old software as a single commit (ideally the initial one), and then add commits containing modifications that you had to make, additional tools (scripts, makefiles, ...) that you wrote for re-running your software today, or additional instructions.
-Make sure your repository contains a license.
-Finaly, submit your repository to [Software Heritage](http://save.softwareheritage.org/) for archiving.
+1. Add your old software as a single commit (ideally the initial one) of a new source repository.
+2. Edit the code as necessary to reproduce the results in today's computational environment, committing the changes in logical units in the process.
+Include the additional tools (scripts, makefiles, ...) that you wrote for re-running your software and the additional instructions.
+3. Make sure your repository contains a license.
+4. Finaly, submit your repository to [Software Heritage](http://save.softwareheritage.org/) for archiving.